 The Czech Language course meets for ten days before the semester begins for five hours a day, in morning or afternoon sessions.
 The course is a combination of Czech language instruction, cultural activities, and short excursions throughout Prague.
 Students will be evaluated in the same manner for both courses and it will consist of the following: midterm test, final exam, homework, and participation.
 It is worth three U.S. credits.
 Students may choose either Czech language course:

 This course focuses on oral communication skills, daily conversation, and the ability to read and write basic texts.
-The course is only offered on a credit-only basis and cannot be taken for a grade.
+This course is only offered on a pass/fail basis.

 This course offers a more in-depth study of the Czech language focusing on written and oral communication.
 This is a prerequisite for students interested in taking the semester-long Czech language course.